scalar-labs/scalardb/docs/api-guide.md

 {% capture notice--info %}
 **Note**

-You can't specify any filtering conditions and orderings in cross-partition `Scan` except for JDBC databases.
-See the following section to use cross-partition `Scan` with filtering or ordering for JDBC databases.
+You can't specify any filtering conditions and orderings in cross-partition `Scan` except for when using JDBC databases.
+For details on how to use cross-partition `Scan` with filtering or ordering for JDBC databases, see [Execute cross-partition `Scan` with filtering and ordering](#execute-cross-partition-scan-with-filtering-and-ordering).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>

 ##### Execute cross-partition `Scan` with filtering and ordering

-By enabling the cross-partition scan option with filtering and ordering for JDBC databases as follows, you can execute a cross-partition `Scan` operation with flexible conditions and orderings.
+By enabling the cross-partition scan option with filtering and ordering for JDBC databases as follows, you can execute a cross-partition `Scan` operation with flexible conditions and orderings:

 ```properties
 scalar.db.cross_partition_scan.enabled=true